-“My Eating Disorder is Getting in the Way of a Healthy Relationship”
+“My Eating Disorder is Preventing a Healthy Relationship”

 I recently dated a guy for over a year, but due to the stress and emotional turmoil that the relationship put on me, and self-esteem issues that I suffered from originally, I became bulimic a few months into the relationship.
 Though I knew it was wrong, and that it could cause health issues, I didn’t stop until a few days before the relationship ended a few months ago.
 No one, especially my ex, knew about my eating disorder, and everyone believed that I was just eating right and exercising more, since that’s what I told them.